Skip to main content

 Location: Santa Clara, CA

-The Department of Environmental Studies and Sciences (ESS) at Santa Clara offers interdisciplinary programs of study leading to a BS in environmental science or environmental studies.
-Students take part in coursework in applied ecology, water resources, climate, renewable energy, and more.
+The Department of Environmental Studies and Sciences (ESS) at Santa Clara offers interdisciplinary programs of study leading to a BS in Environmental Science or Environmental Studies—they also offer an Environmental Studies minor.
+Students engage in coursework in applied ecology, water resources, climate, renewable energy, and more.
 They are encouraged to study abroad and pursue research-oriented field programs.

 15. Massachusetts Maritime Academy | MMA